graphicore/Atem-Project/Concepts/Atem-CPS.md

 (Cascading Style Sheets) by the [W3C](https://www.w3.org/).

-CPS stands for **Cascading Parameters Sheets** we kept the name similar to CSS on purpose.
+CPS stands for **Cascading Properties Sheets** we kept the name similar to CSS on purpose.
 OMA stands for **Object Model API** and is the conceptual counterpart to the DOM.